ibm-cloud-architecture/faststart2020-platform/labs/ExploringOpenShift4.2Lab.md

 ## Step 4 - Demonstrate Storage provisioning

-OpenShift dynamic storage provisioning allows the creation of a PhysicalVolumeClaim (PVC) based on a StorageClass.
+OpenShift dynamic storage provisioning allows the creation of a PersistentVolumeClaim (PVC) based on a StorageClass.
 That means that an application can directly request a PVC without individually creating a PhysicalVolume (PV) to back it up.

 1. In the OpenShift environment, check whether you have a StorageClass defined.
 Change to the Administrator view from the Developer view from the OpenShift Web console. <br>![Admin view](images/301-adminview.png)